rvjc/free-ghosthunters/README.md

 2. Employ object-oriented methodologies (classes)
 3. Create nicer shapes and background
 4. Give this game the sound effects it deserves.
-5. Add new twists and subtleties to have 'em screaming for more.
+5. Add new twists and turns to have 'em screaming for more.

 ## Requirements